nik-sm/com-hom-emg/README.md

 @article{smedemarkmargulies2023fast,
   title={{Fast and Expressive Gesture Recognition using a Combination-Homomorphic Electromyogram Encoder}}, author={
-    Niklas Smedemark-Margulies and
+    Smedemark-Margulies, Niklas and
-    Yunus Bicer and
+    Bicer, Yunus and
-    Elifnur Sunger and
+    Sunger, Elifnur and
-    Tales Imbiriba and
+    Imbiriba, Tales and
-    Eugene Tunik and
+    Tunik, Eugene and
-    Deniz Erdogmus and
+    Erdogmus, Deniz and
-    Mathew Yarossi and
+    Yarossi, Mathew and
-    Robin Walters
+    Walters, Robin
   },
   year={2023},
   month={10},